sunpy/sunpy/docs/guide/acquiring_data/database.rst

     72

-Note that the `in` operator only works as expected after the :meth:`Database.commit` method has been called!
+Note that the `in` operator only works as expected after the `Database.commit` method has been called!

 3. Displaying entries in a table
 --------------------------------
 In the previous code snippets 71 entries have been added, all of them saving a lot of data.
-To display the database in a table format there is a helper function. :func:`tables.display_entries` takes two
+To display the database in a table format there is a helper function. `tables.display_entries` takes two
-arguments: the first one is an iterator of :class:`tables.DatabaseEntry` instances.
-Remember that an instance of :class:`Database` yields instances of :class:`tables.DatabaseEntry` instances, so you can simply pass a database object.
+arguments: the first one is an iterator of `tables.DatabaseEntry` instances.
+Remember that an instance of `Database` yields instances of `tables.DatabaseEntry` instances, so you can simply pass a database object.
 The second argument is an iterable of the resulting columns in the table to be displayed.
 Each string in this iterable is used to access the entry's attribute values.
 In the following example, the